marcotrosi/vim/README.md

-# vim
+# My Vim Config

-My MacVim setup is still in development, and very personalized to my needs and to my German 61 keys mechanical keyboard with personal key-layout.
+My MacVim config is still (and will always be) in development, and very personalized to my needs and to my German 61 keys mechanical keyboard with personal key-layout.
 Yes, all very personal.

 The purpose of this repository is mainly being a backup, to track my changes just in case I need to get back to older